CesiumGS/cesium-native/doc/topics/async-system.md

 ### Creating an AsyncSystem {#creating-an-asyncsystem}

-[AsyncSystem](@ref CesiumAsync::AsyncSystem) is not an abstract interface class, but it is implemented using an object that is a subclass of the [ITaskProcessor](@ref CesiumAsync::ITaskProcessor) interface class.
+[AsyncSystem](@ref CesiumAsync::AsyncSystem) is implemented using a subclass of the [ITaskProcessor](@ref CesiumAsync::ITaskProcessor) interface class via [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
-Most applications construct a single `AsyncSystem` object that is copied and is used throughout. `ITaskProcessor` specifies a simple interface used to perform some work in a background thread.
+`ITaskProcessor` specifies a simple interface used to perform some work in a background thread.
 The simplest possible implementation looks like this:

 \snippet{trimleft} ExamplesAsyncSystem.cpp simplest-task-processor

 This implementation will work, but it isn't very efficient because a brand new thread is created for each task.
 Most applications will implement this interface using a thread pool, task graph, or similar functionality that their application already contains.

-The `AsyncSystem` can be created as follows:
+The `AsyncSystem` could be created as follows:

 \snippet{trimleft} ExamplesAsyncSystem.cpp create-async-system

+However, Cesium Native does not contain any calls like this, other than in test code.
+Except under unusual circumstances, applications should construct a single `AsyncSystem` object that is copied and is used throughout.
+Two `AsyncSystem` objects that are created with this constructor, even if they share the same `ITaskProcessor`, will have different work queues and different notions of the main thread and, if they are used together, disaster can result.

-`AsyncSystem` instances have copy semantics, so it is easy to make them available wherever they're needed, including in lambda captures.
+On the other hand, `AsyncSystem` instances have copy semantics, so it is easy to make them available wherever they're needed, including in lambda captures.
 In this example, `asyncSystem` is captured by value for use in the lambda.

 \snippet{trimleft} ExamplesAsyncSystem.cpp capture-by-value

-You can think of an instance of `AsyncSystem` as a reference (perhaps a "smart reference") to an underlying implementation.
+You can think of an instance of `AsyncSystem` as a reference (perhaps a "smart reference") to an underlying implementation which includes an `ITaskProcessor` and all the supporting data structures for implementing futures, promises, and other `AsyncSystem` abstractions.
 When we create an `AsyncSystem` using its constructor, we're creating a brand new underlying implementation.
 If we then copy that `AsyncSystem` (using its copy constructor or assignment operator), we're not really copying that underlying implementation, we're just creating another reference to the same one with its `ITaskProcessor` object.
 Only when the last `AsyncSystem` instance referencing a particular underlying implementation is destroyed is that _underlying implementation_ destroyed.

 You can copy and destroy `AsyncSystem` instances at will, but you must take care that the _last_ instance referencing a given underlying implementation is destroyed only after all of that underlying implementation's `Futures` are complete.
 So a common pattern is to create and store an `AsyncSystem` as a static local in an accessor function: